 Prior to my hard work, the spring thaw and heavy thunder storms would often mean a wet laundry room but now the room is bone dry.
 As an added bonus my sump pump hardly comes on at all except for a couple of weeks in the spring.

 Needless to say, having a working pump is even more important than good drainage.
-Pump failures definitely cause the vast majority of flooded basements.
-Check your sump pump now and keep your basement dry!
-Watch the video if you want to learn even more.
+Pump failures definitely cause the vast majority of flooded basements and most of these issues are caused by poor maintenance.